phonegapdemos/kode-reader/README.md

 # 2D Code Reader

-The simplest line and matrix codes reader out there.
+**One app to scan them all** -- The simplest line and matrix codes reader out there.
 Scans all major and most popular 2D codes.

-**One app to scan them all**.
+See below list for details.

 ## Supported 2D codes